 Finding someone to sublet your house or apartment can be stressful.
 However, it doesn’t have to be if you follow the correct procedures and use various online resources.
 Here are some helpful tips to help ease the process:

-- Review your lease and confirm with your landlord that you are allowed to sublet.
+- Review your lease and confirm with your owner/landlord that you are allowed to sublet.
 Then make sure you correctly follow your landlord’s subleasing policies.
 Many landlords require subtenants to undergo the same approval process as normal tenants.

 - Ask your property manager if they have resources to assist with finding a subtenant.